-The Board of Directors ("the Board") of CME Group Berhad ("the Group") recognises the importance of corporate governance and is fully committed to exercise high standards of corporate governance being practiced throughout the Group to safeguard and promote the interests of all its stakeholders and for sustainable value creation.
+The Board of Directors ("the Board") of CME Group Berhad ("the Group") recognises the importance of sound corporate governance and is fully committed to exercise high standards of corporate governance being practiced throughout the Group to safeguard and promote the interests of all its stakeholders and for sustainable value creation.
 As such, the Board is committed to ensure that the relevant principles and recommendations stipulated in the Malaysian Code on Corporate Governance ("the Code") are applied throughout the Company and its subsidiaries.
-The Corporate Governance Report is available for download from the Company's website at www.cme.com.my.
+This Corporate Governance Overview Statement should be read together with the Corporate Governance Report for the financial period from 1 July 2022 to 30 September 2023 ("FPE 2023"), which is available for download from the Company's website at www.cme.com.my.